edomaru/codeigniter_multilevel_menu/README.md

 # Codeigniter Multilevel Menu

 Codeigniter Multilevel Menu is a library that provide easy way to render multi level menu from active record `result_array()`.
-It's easy to use and customize
+It's easy to use and customize.

 ## Requirements